 17. RESTful Web API Design with Node.JS

-Working with the RESTful services has become a must for web developers.
-This book will help you to start working with RESTful services in a right way by creating a fully featured RESTful API solution from scratch and learning how to use Node.JS, Express, MongoDB and NoSQL.
+Working with RESTful services has become a must for web developers.
+This book will help you to start working with RESTful services in the right way by creating a fully featured RESTful API solution from scratch and learning how to use Node.JS, Express, MongoDB, and NoSQL.

 18. The Pragmatic Programmer: From Journeyman to Master